codankra/openprices/README.md

 ## 🤔 FAQ

-**Q: What's the purpose of open price data?**
+**Q: What's the purpose of open prices?**
 A: I'm aiming to provide a more accurate, crowdsourced, uncorruptable record of real current and historical prices - fueled by contributions on products we actually buy.
 Ever noticed that the change in your gas or grocery bill doesn't match the government-reported inflation rate?
 Let's see how this experiment plays out!

 **Q: Do I need an account to use this site?**
 A: Nope!
 No account is needed to browse, but you'll need one to contribute data (to prevent spam and abuse).

-**Q: How is Open Price Data 'open'?**
+**Q: How is Open Prices 'open'?**
 A: It's open for anyone to see and contribute, and the core website code is open source (you are here!)

 ## 💖 Support the Project

-If you find Open Price Data useful, I'd be grateful if you could:
+If you find Open Prices useful, I'd be grateful if you could:

 1. Star this GitHub repo
 2. Tell your friends, family, and X (the everything app) followers about open price data